JohnSnowLabs/spark-nlp-workshop/products/glue/README.md

 }
 ```
 **__Important__**:
-You need to install the johnsnowlabs jars, whl files and upload to your s3 bucket.
+You need to install the johnsnowlabs jars, .whl files and upload them to your s3 bucket.

 Also, you need to enter the path of the bucket for spark.jsl.settings.pretrained.cache_folder.

-Please create s3 access key, secret key, session token using aws cli.
-This is important to have an access to s3 bucket.
+Please create an s3 access key, secret key, and session token using AWS CLI.
+This is important to have access to the s3 bucket.

 Make sure that you replace all the secret information (marked here as <jsl_license>, <pretrained.credentials.access_key_id>, <pretrained.credentials.secret_access_key> ) by the appropriate values that you received with your license.<br/>

 If you are having issues with the license, please contact JSL team at support@johnsnowlabs.com

-Once you made changes on the configurations and run the first cell, you can start the `Glue Session` by running the following code in the second cell:
+Once you made changes to the configurations and run the first cell, you can start the `Glue Session` by running the following code in the second cell:

 ```
 %glue_version 4.0